pschool-in/curriculum/grammar/6-8/tenses-8.md

 I looked into the bus, but saw none.
 He works hard lest he should fail.
 Our hen has laid ten eggs.
-He fell off the roof and was dead.
+He fell off the roof and was injured.

 Incorrect: He is pass in English.
 Burn the lamp.